mithi/deep-blueberry/src/ch3-deep-sequence-models.md

 # Deep Sequence Models
-- Learn what RNNs, LSTMs, and GRUs are and what problems they can solve
+- Learn what RNNs, LSTMs, and GRUs are and in what problems they could be applied to

 ## Videos and Readings